We respect user's rights to privacy and will protect it when visiting the U.S. Africa Command website.

 Your Rights Under the Privacy Act of 1974

-The Privacy Act of 1974 protects the personal information the Federal government keeps on you in systems of records (SOR) (information U.S. Africa Command controls that is retrieved by name or other personal identifier).
+The Privacy Act of 1974 protects the personal information the federal government keeps on you in systems of records.
 The Privacy Act regulates how the government can disclose, share, provide access to, and keep the personal information that it collects.
 The Privacy Act does not cover all information collected online.

 The Act’s major terms require agencies to:

 - Publish a Privacy Act Notice in the Federal Register explaining the existence, character and uses of a new or revised SOR